sepocra/copes-corner/src/content/blog/first-post.md

 ---
 title: "Ideas, observations and reflections"
-description: "Your opening line here."
+description: "The way I see the world"
 pubDate: 2026-01-25
 ---